-Electricity is currently available on Erf 3562, Calvinia; and there is an existing abattoir on site.
-The water used for the krale (sheepfolds) is sourced from an existing borehole, and water used for the slaughter floor and final carcase wash is obtained from the municipality.
-Sewage and refuse will be collected by the local municipality services.
-In addition, during the operational phase of the development, effluent/ waste water is and will be conveyed to the Municipal oxidation dams (Waste Water Treatment Works).
-Is this development provided for in the infrastructure planning of the municipality, and if not what will the implication be on the infrastructure planning of the municipality (priority and placement of services and opportunity costs)?
-(Comment by the relevant Municipality in this regard must be attached to the final Basic Assessment Report as Appendix I.) YES O A Please explain The proposed expansion of Calvinia Abattoir is municipality's infrastructure planning.
-The property transformed from its natural state due to past develor footprint of the existing abattoir will not be increased, expanded. is Business zoned pment activities or I and the site is the property.
-The completely he physical • Is this project part of a national programme to address an issue of national concern or importance?
-YES ОИ Please explain No. The Ramskop abattoir is currently registered to slaughter 600 sheep/ goats per day.
-It is proposed that the slaughter capacity be increased from 600 (100 Units) to 1000 sheep/goats per day (167 Units).
+The proposed expansion of Calvinia Abattoir is unlikely to have a negative impact on the municipality's infrastructure planning.
 The property is Business zoned and the site is completely transformed from its natural state due to past development activities on the property.
-Do location factors favour this land use (associated with the activity applied for) at this place?
+The physical footprint of the existing abattoir will not be increased, but just the product throughput capacity to be expanded.
+Is this project part of a national programme to address an issue of national concern or importance?
+YES NO Please explain No. The Ramskop abattoir is currently registered proposed that the slaughter capacity be increased f day (167 Units).
+The property is Business zoned an natural state due to past development activities on the rom 600 (100 Unit ts) to 1000 sheep o/goats per Do location factors favour this land use (associated with the activity applied for) at this place?
 (This relates to the contextualisation of the proposed land use on this site within its broader context.)
-YES O A Please explain The proposed activity will take place on an area that is completely transformed from its natural state due to past development activities on the property.
-There is an existing burial site where condemned material gets disposed of and there are no watercourses within 32m of the proposed site.
-Oorlogskloof River is approximately 120m south of the proposed site. • Is the development the best practicable environmental option for this land/site?
+YES NO Please explain The proposed activity will take place on an area that if due to past development activities on the property.
+The material gets disposed of and there are no water Oorlogskloof River is approximately 120m south of dwelling is located approximately 610m south-east of nere is an existing bercourses within a of the proposed si ourial site where of 32m of the prop ite.
+The nearest condemned cosed site. • Is the development the best practicable environmental option for this land/site?
 YES NO Please explain The best environmental option would be the no-go alternative.
 However, the social benefits of the proposed project would not be realised.
 Although the expansion of Ramskop Abattoir Calvinia may cause some disturbance; however, with the implementation of the Environmental Management Programme ("EMPr") the proposed activity is expected to have a low negative impact.
 The benefits of the proposed activity are expected to outweigh any potential negative environmental impacts.
 Will the benefits of the proposed land use/development outweigh the negative impacts of it?
 YES NO Please explain No significant negative environmental impacts are expected by the proposed development; therefore, the benefits of the development will outweigh the negative impacts of it.
 The implementation of the EMPr will manage any negative impacts and improve the positive impacts during its operational phase.

-• Will the proposed land use/development set a precedent for similar activities in the area (local municipality)?

-The proposed activity is not expected to set a precedent.
+Will the proposed land use/development set a precedent for similar activities in the area (local municipality)?
+YES NO Please explain The proposed activity is not expected to set a precedent.
 However, the Northern Cape Province is known for its meat products.
 Calvinia is well known for its annual meat festival.

-• Will any person's rights be negatively affected by the proposed activity/ies?

-YES

-NO

-The rights of residents, local farmers, the community etc. are not expected to be negatively impacted as the proposed activity is expected to have positive impact on the community of Calvinia and surrounding areas.
+Will any person's rights be negatively affected by the proposed activity/ies?
+YES NO Please explain The rights of residents, local farmers, the community etc. are not expected to be negatively impacted as the proposed activity is expected to have positive impact on the community of Calvinia and surrounding areas.

 Will the proposed activity/ies compromise the "urban edge" as defined by the local municipality?

-The activity is not expected to compromise the urban edge.
+YES NO Please explain The activity is not expected to compromise the urban n edge.

-Please

 Will the proposed activity/ies contribute to any of the 17 Strategic Integrated Projects (SIPS)?

-YES

-NO
+YES NO Please explain